joanfitz5/cog.res/README.md

 6. Drawing Venn diagram
 7. Magma analysi
 8. LD score regression analysis
-9.
+9. Generalised Summary statistics-based Mendelian Randomisation (GSMR.sh)

-# for RV read EY+Res and for V read EY/NonRes
-# for res read Resilience and for var read EduYears
+During the cousr of this analysis the terms used for the inputs and outputs changed for RV read EY+Res and for V read EY/NonRes for res read Resilience for var read EduYears analysis
-# analysis repeated for all, test and replic GWAS